sav-che/TL-2/Authors/Cermenati, Mario {std. Cermenati}.md

-> [!cite] BHL link: this entry starts at [page 24](https://www.biodiversitylibrary.org/item/103860#page/34/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 24](https://www.biodiversitylibrary.org/page/33265701) of TL-2 Suppl.
 IV.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

-Cermenati, Mario (1868-1924), Italian geologist and historian of natural sciences at the University of Roma, born 16 Oct 1860 in Lecco, died 8 Oct 1924 in Castelgandolfo. (*Cermenati*).
+Cermenati, Mario (1868-1924), Italian geologist and historian of natural sciences at the University of Roma, born 16 Oct 1860 in Lecco, died 8 Oct 1924 in Castelgandolfo.
+**Abbreviated name**: *Cermenati*

 #### Herbarium and types